|

 configuration time.

-- Non-invasive installation; does not modify the registry nor install DLLs.
-All
+modify the registry nor install DLLs.

 files

-are installed within the same directory.
+are installed within the same

 |